bitwarden/dotnet-extensions/extensions/Bitwarden.Server.Sdk.Features/src/PACKAGE.md

 ### Context Builder

 By default the feature flag context will be for an anonymous user.
-This doesn't allow granular targetting of feature flag values.
+This doesn't allow granular targeting of feature flag values.
 To enable this you can implement your own `IContextBuilder` and register it using `services.AddContextBuilder<MyContextBuilder>()`.
 Learn more about context configuration by reading the code docs on [`IContextBuilder`](./IContextBuilder.cs) and reading Launch Darklys docs on [context configuration][launch-darkly-context-configuration].